-The main external examiner for your course is Adrian Mills and he works at University of Hull.
+The main external examiner for your course is TBC and he/she works at TBC.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.

 Please note that students are not permitted to contact external examiners directly and external examiners will not respond to any communication from individual students.
 If you have any concerns about your course then please speak to your Programme Manager.